What is a Cell? Definition, Types, Structure, Functions, and More

 What is cell theory?

-Shortly after in 1839, Theodore Schwann a British zoologist observed a membrane surrounding cells in animals.
+Shortly after, in 1839, Theodore Schwann, a British zoologist, observed a membrane surrounding animal cells.
 This membrane is known as the plasma membrane or cell membrane.

-Their combined work led to the cell theory which states that all organisms are composed of cells and that cells are covered by a membrane.
-However, this theory initially lacked an explanation for how new cells arise during organism development.
+Their combined work led to the cell theory, which states that all organisms comprise cells and a membrane covers them.
+However, this theory initially did not explain how new cells arise during organism development.

 In 1855, Rudolf Virchow completed the cell theory by proposing that all cells come from pre-existing cells through cell division.